Dollar funding rose 27% from Q1 with 72% more mega-rounds of $100 million or more, although deals slipped 4%

-NEW YORK, April 12, 2017 – After ending 2016 on a weak note, investment in VC-backed companies based in the United States climbed in the first quarter, according to the MoneyTree™ Report from PricewaterhouseCoopers LLP (PwC) and CB Insights.
+NEW YORK, July 12, 2017 – Quarterly dollar funding to VC-backed companies based in the United States rose to the highest level in a year, according to the MoneyTree™ Report from PricewaterhouseCoopers LLP (PwC) and CB Insights.

 MoneyTree Report results are available online at www.pwcmoneytree.com.

 CB Insights research can be found online here.